100. Using the data on first generation, low income professionals to help create high performance teams | Gorick NG

 [00:25:01] – Doug Foulkes

 That is very interesting.
-I’m just trying to think how you would translate that into everyday work where if someone’s an employee and they’re being told pretty much, you know, they have a job and they need to say they have to produce something or they’ve got a certain amount of productivity, how you can use that mindset and that thought pattern to help.
+I’m just trying to think how you would translate that into everyday work.
+Employees are pretty much tol, you know, they have a job.
+They have to produce something, or maintain a certain amount of productivity, how you can use that mindset and that thought pattern to help.

 [00:25:22] – Sara Barkat